ali-a-ahmed1097/CollapCSS/README.md

 # Current

-Can collapse CSS files with a very specific kind of style.
+Can collapse CSS files.

 # Future Goals

-To collapse CSS files that are written with any kind of style.
-To also do an ExpandCSS which is intended to completely seperate different classes, attributes, ids, etc.
+To also do an ExpandCSS which is intended to completely seperate different classes, tags, ids, etc.